ngrok/ngrok-docs/docs/integrations/svix/webhooks.md

     ngrok http 3000 --verify-webhook svix --verify-webhook-secret {your webhook secret}
     ```

-1. Access [Svix Dashboard](https://dashboard.svix.com/) and create a new endpoint.
+1. Access the [Svix Dashboard](https://dashboard.svix.com/) and create a new endpoint.

 Verify that your local application receives the request and logs information to the terminal.